 To find the best candidates, you need a winning job description.
 Your job description should:

-- Clearly define the role
+- Clearly define the role and job title

 - Set the payscale

 - List responsibilities